tedneward/Azgaarnoth/Races/Halves.md

 * **Languages**.
 You can speak, read, and write Common and Orc.
 Orc is a harsh, grating language with hard consonants.
 It has no script of its own but is written in the Dwarvish script.

-### Half-Orc Racial Feats

-#### Orcish Aggression
-*Prerequisite: Half-orc*

-As a bonus action, you can move up to your speed toward an enemy of your choice that you can see or hear.
-You must end this move closer to the enemy than you started.

-#### Orcish Fury
-*Prerequisite: Half-orc*

-Your fury burns tirelessly.
-You gain the following benefits:

-* Increase your Strength or Constitution score by 1, up to a maximum of 20.

-* When you hit with an attack made with a simple or martial weapon, you can roll one of the weapon’s damage dice an additional time and add it as extra damage of the weapon’s damage type.
-Once you use this ability, you can’t use it again until you finish a short or long rest.

-* Immediately after you use your Relentless Endurance trait, you can use your reaction to make one weapon attack.

-### Prodigy
-*Prerequisite: Half-elf, half-orc or human*

-You have a knack for learning new things.
-You gain the following benefits:

-You gain one skill proficiency of your choice, one tool proficiency of your choice, and fluency in one language of your choice.

-Choose one skill in which you have proficiency.
-You gain expertise with that skill, which means your proficiency bonus is doubled for any ability check you make with it.
-The skill you choose must be one that isn't already benefiting from a feature, such as Expertise, that doubles your proficiency bonus

 ## Half-Dragons
 (from *The Book of Dragons*)